 While the COVID-19 pandemic has certainly played a role in this shift, the fact that it’s affordable, convenient, and anonymous has made a significant difference in the change.
 Millions of people are choosing one of the various top online therapy services to meet their mental health needs.
 But before you join them, there are some important things you should consider.

 1. Do your homework

 There are many options for teletherapy now.
 It is certainly not a one and done situation anymore.
-Options range from huge sites with thousands of therapists, like BetterHelp, to individual practices that offer an online option.
+Options range from huge sites with thousands of therapists to individual practices that offer an online option.
 You should explore a bit and find what makes you comfortable.
 If it is a large site with lots of bells and whistles, there are many therapists to choose from.
 If you prefer a low-key team of local counselors, that is great too.
 The point is that just as you can search for an in-person option, online options are plentiful and there is one out there that can meet your personal needs.